Klebert-Engineering/deck.gl/docs/api-reference/core/web-mercator-viewport.md

 Call this method on the operation-start viewport and reuse that viewport for all frames in one interaction.
 Reconstruct the returned state with the same lens, padding, clipping, model transform, and world-copy configuration before validating it.
 The method returns `null` when there is no finite supported representation, including a source target behind or outside the clip volume.

 The first experimental version supports standard perspective `WebMercatorViewport`.
 Orthographic mode and custom projection matrices are intentionally unsupported and return `null`.
 Picking is not performed by this viewport method, so asynchronous/WebGPU picking does not affect the calculation once the application already has a numeric target.

+Parameters:

+* `options.target` (number[3]) - Numeric `[longitude, latitude, altitude]` target.
+* `options.screenPosition` (number[2]) - Desired view-local `[x, y]` pixel.
+It may be outside the viewport for an already active target.
+* `options.bearing` (number, optional) - Requested bearing.
+Defaults to the source viewport.
+* `options.pitch` (number, optional) - Requested pitch.
+Defaults to the source viewport.
+* `options.zoom` (number, optional) - Requested zoom.
+Defaults to the source viewport.
+* `options.minimumTargetDistance` (number, optional) - Non-negative physical camera-to-target floor in metres. `0` disables the floor.

+Returns:

+* A complete `{longitude, latitude, zoom, bearing, pitch, position}` map view state using the effective (possibly clamped) zoom, or `null` when no supported finite representation exists.

+These target operations are the viewport primitives used by experimental [`MapController` target navigation](./map-controller.md#experimental-target-navigation).
+They do not acquire or retain interaction targets themselves.

 #### `fitBounds` {#fitbounds}